Architecture. Pixabay image.

 (click image to expand)

 A definition of Stellantis’ vehicle shipments is available here: vehicle shipments.
-Basically, Stellantis’ vehicle shipments refer to vehicle wholesale the company sends to its dealerships for resale.
-This number determines the company’s revenue, which is recognized when the vehicles are sold to customers.
+Basically, Stellantis’ vehicle shipments refer to vehicle wholesale the company ships to dealerships for resale.
+This number determines the company’s revenue, which is recognized when the vehicles are delivered to dealers.

-Stellantis has been selling an average of 6.1 million vehicles globally each year since 2021.
+Stellantis sold an average of 6.0 million vehicles globally each year since 2022.
 This sale figure consists of consolidated shipments and shipments by joint ventures.
 A definition of Stellantis’ joint venture is available here: joint venture.

-Stellantis’ worldwide vehicle shipments reached an all-time high of 6.4 million units in 2023, representing a 6% increase over last year.
+Stellantis’ worldwide vehicle shipments reached an all-time high of 6.4 million units in 2023, representing a 6% increase over the previous year.

 Global Revenue